javs1287/FLPcustomplugin_and_steampunk/exercises/ex_1/README.md

   ![Select System](images/select_system.png)

 3. Confirm system connection parameters (or edit as needed) and click **Next**.

-  **Note - In this screen you may also create a new connection from scratch.**
+  **NOTE - In this screen you may also create a new connection from scratch.**

   ![System Details](images/review_details.png)